TheRobinPk/space_collector/README.md

 - Square 20 000 x 20 000 kms
 - Collect your planets with your collector
   - Slow speed
-- Attack enemies with your three attackers
+- Attack enemies with your five attackers
   - Fast speed
   - High energy attack < 5 000 kms
     - choose angle